PedroFellipeAntunes/Colorimetry-java/README.md

   </a>
 </p>

 A Java library for color space conversion and grayscale transformation.
-Any color in any of 54 spaces can be converted to any other through a parent hierarchy rooted at CIE XYZ, and any color can be desaturated using 16 different grayscale methods.
+Any color in any space can be converted to any other through a parent hierarchy rooted at CIE XYZ, and any color can be desaturated using many different grayscale methods.

 ## Table of contents